creativescala/creative-scala/src/pages/expressions/exercises.md

 #### Appending Strings

 Join together two strings (known as *appending* strings) using the `++` method.
-Write equivalent expressions using both the normal method call style and operator style.
+Write equivalent expressions using both the normal method call style and the operator style.

 <div class="solution">
 Something like the below should do.